 The Schultz group develops tools for imaging and for manipulating cellular enzyme activities, with a particular emphasis on the hereditary disease cystic brosis.

-The Lemke group combines advanced microscopy with modern chemical biology tools to elucidate the nature of naturally unfolded proteins in biological systems and disease mechanisms.
+The Lemke group uses an interdisciplinary approach to elucidate the nature of naturally disordered proteins in biological systems and disease mechanisms at the single molecule level.

 The Gavin group focuses on detailed and systematic charting of cellular networks and circuitry at molecular levels in time and space.

 The Barabas group uses structural and molecular biology approaches to investigate how DNA rearrangements are carried out and regulated, with the ultimate goal of facilitating their applications in research and therapy.

 GeneCore is the in-house genomics service centre at EMBL equipped with state-of-the-art technologies required for functional genomics analyses and operated by highly qualified staff.